About the Sailboat Atom

 Main salon looking aft.
 The galley is minimal size so as to allow two full length bunks in the main cabin.
 The cooker is a gimbaled single burner pressure kerosene stove that I've used for many years.
 In this view it is out of its gimbals and bolted to countertop.
 See Atom Stove for a look at our newest stove version.

 Atom underwent yet another refit in 2014 while on her trailer in our backyard boat shed.
-Below is a list of Atom's 2015 inventory for those interested in what equipment we find useful.
+Below is a list of Atom's 2017 inventory for those interested in what equipment we find useful.
 That's not to say she's the perfect yacht, perfectly equipped - far from it.
-Her skipper believes in strong-and-simple over theoretical correctness and yachting traditions and has no interest in racing or "restoring" her to original condition.
+I believe in strong-and-simple over theoretical correctness and yachting traditions.
+I have no interest in racing or "restoring" her to original condition.
 We require her to be significantly stronger and more functional than original.

 Atom's Sail Inventory: